libscie/credit-roll/README.md

 $ npx credit-roll ./testers.json > credits.md
 ```

+The resulting markdown will be:

+    ...
+    ## Testers

+      - A robot
+      - Beep Boop
+    ...

-The section name will be deducted from the file name.
+The section name is deducted from the file name.

 ### Libraries